 ) and a pair of Shure headphones (HERE

 ).
 While the sound quality on the Sudio pair is pretty good, I prefer the sound of the Shure headphones slightly more because the Sudio’s make more noise when the wire wobbles around.
 If your music is pretty loud it’s not really a problem, but I don’t like listening to music that loudly to protect my ears.
 However, the Sudio pair is easier to wear as the earbuds are simpler than the Shures.
-The Sudios look cuter too!
-They come in a bunch of different colors, and you can get 15% off your order with code PuttingMeTogether
+The Sudios look cuter too and they come in a bunch of different colors!

 7. iPhone + charger